See our programme flyer here!

 - Specialist Master Classes from Associate Partners: Associate partners from around the world will provide specialist master classes or guest lectures, and make contributions to, or host, the annual summer school that will rotate among our affiliated universities.

-Ekaterina Stepanova, Russian Federation:
+Ekaterina Stepanova, Russian Federation (1st cohort):

 Why did you choose the GLOCAL programme?